 Common concerns associated with group plans

-First, let's quickly go through many of the challenges associated with group plans.
+First, let's quickly go through many of the challenges associated with group plans as we compare HRAs and group plans.
 We hear these stories time and time again from our clients.

 - Participation: Most states have a high participation rate of around 70% which makes it difficult for small business owners to compete with.